keegoid/middleman-html5-foundation/README.md

 git push origin master
 ```

-cd to your [Middleman][mm] project directory and install run:
-`sudo bundle install`

-optionally, run the local middleman server at [http://localhost:4567/](http://localhost:4567/) to confirm that your new site is functional:
-`bundle exec middleman`

-commit your changes with [git][git]:
-`git commit -am 'first commit'`

-push commits to your remote repository (GitHub):
-`git push origin master`

 go to the [BitBalloon][bb] site and:

    1. do an initial manual drag and drop deploy of your new site